deploymenttheory/go-api-sdk-jamfpro/docs/client_configuration.md

-# Configuring the `http_client`
+# Configuring the `httpclient`

-The `http_client` package offers a customizable HTTP client designed for interfacing with specific APIs, featuring a variety of configuration options.
+The `httpclient` package offers a customizable HTTP client designed for interfacing with specific APIs, featuring a variety of configuration options.

 ## 1. `Client` Structure

-At the heart of the `http_client` package is the `Client` structure, which represents the HTTP client designed to interact with a particular API.
+At the heart of the `httpclient` package is the `Client` structure, which represents the HTTP client designed to interact with a particular API.

 ### Key Attributes: